a16z-infra/JungleGym/README.md

    print(
        data['data'][0]['eval']['reference_answers']['must_include']
-   )  # -> This will give the final ground truth result for the task.
+   )  # -> This will give the final ground truth result for the task to compare with your Web agent's response.
 In this case for this task: ['6.99', '38.99']
    ```